Amphetamine Street Names: A Comprehensive List

 What do the Street Names Mean?

 Mostly, street names are usually slang terms they use to refer to a drug.
-Unfortunately, you may not understand them even when they use it in front of you.
+Unfortunately, people may not understand them even when they use it in front of others.

 They base a major fraction of the street names is on the color, shape, size or effects of the medication they abuse.